minkwak98/CSPE2024/README.md

 ### 3-2.
 Citizen science project
 Our team has contributed almost a decade to the nation-wide citizen science project to map out the dialects of Czech Yellowhammers.
 It was a great success, leading to so many fascinating discoveries! <br>

-'Dialects of Yellowhammers' (DCY) English version: http://www.yellowhammers.net/<br>
+ (EN)'Dialects of Yellowhammers': http://www.yellowhammers.net/<br>
-'Projektu Nářečí českých strnadů' Czech version: https://www.strnadi.cz/
+ (CZ)'Projektu Nářečí českých strnadů': https://www.strnadi.cz/

 Just a little teaser, we may or may not be preparing ver.2...So stay tuned👀

-## 4. Reference papers
+## 4. References
-**For poster audiences**: Main papers are highlighted in bold. <br>

    Diblíková, L., Pipek, P., Vosolsobě, S., Petrusek, A., & Petrusková, T. (2023).
 Reevaluation of dialect boundaries in the Yellowhammer (Emberiza citrinella) based on citizen science data: Should we split or lump?.
 Avian Research, 14, 100115.
    [https://doi.org/10.1016/j.avrs.2023.100115](https://doi.org/10.1016/j.avrs.2023.100115)